 Interpreters are expected to adhere to the RID Code of Professional Conduct.
 They are to provide interpreting services to the best of their ability and not allow personal feelings to interfere in the interpreting process.
 When interpreters socialize with students outside of the classroom, they should keep all information about interpreting assignments confidential, regardless of how inconsequential the information may seem.
-For reference, the RID Code of Professional Conduct is provided at the end of this handbook in Addendum A.

-See Addendum B for suggested phrases to maintain confidentiality.
+Here are suggested phrases to maintain confidentiality:

 First Day of Class